 5. Photographers’ paradise

 Bhutan offers immense opportunities for photography, especially landscapes.
-Clear blue skies, sparkling rivers, distinctive Bhutanese architecture, smiling faces and much more.
+Clear blue skies, sparkling rivers, distinctive Bhutanese architecture, smiling faces, and much more.
 Bhutan is truly a paradise for the shutterbug inside you!

 Feel free to capture images of the panoramic views of the mountain ranges, rural life, flora and fauna, and the exterior of Dzongs and Chortens.
 However please check with your guide (or some locals) before taking pictures or filming inside Dzongs, temples, monasteries

-6. You can travel safely (even solo)
+6. You can travel safely for a trip to Bhutan

 Bhutan, in general is a very safe country; especially scams/crimes against travelers are completely unheard of – making Bhutan probably the safest destination in the world for travelers.